chezlag/msc-tesis/src/slides/Slides.md

 - Uruguay is a middle income country in LAC (GDP per cápita ~15K USD)
 - VAT is the largest tax liability for firms and the largest source of tax revenue.
 Evasion of VAT was estimated at 26% (Gomez-Sabaini & Jimenez 2012)
-- Mandatory rollout of e-invocing –starting w largest firms– began 2012
+- Mandatory rollout of e-invocing –starting w largest firms– began 2012.

 # Approach

-- **Main challenge:** Causal identification is tricky – non-random buyer-seller pairings
+- **Main challenge:** Nonrandom buyer-seller pairings, intensity and timing.
-- **How I overcome it:** Event study-type regression (Callaway & Sant'Anna 2021), using the  quasi-experimental variation of **first e-invoice reception**, focusing on small firms.
+- **How I overcome it:** IV strategy (LATE), using network of industry linkages to compute the probability of receiving an e-ticket by industry and year.

 <!-- Since emitting firms are v large, there may be less risk of collusion with small players (no individual buyer surpasses 1% of seller turnover) -->
 <!-- Also,  -->